Abdominal area and waist are subjected to lots of changes throughout our lives more than other areas in the body.

 This cosmetic procedure is rapidly becoming more common as individuals clearly see the ability of surgeons to shape the body and improve their self-esteem.

-This surgery is not an alternative to weight loss, it should be a last resort for those individuals who have done their best to eliminate the extra skin but just cannot seem to accomplish aesthetic goals.
+The tummy tuck surgery is not an alternative to weight loss, it should be a last resort for those individuals who have done their best to eliminate the extra skin but just cannot seem to accomplish aesthetic goals.

-Good Candidates for tummy tuck:
+Good Candidates for tummy tuck

 Women who have excessive skin laxity, stretch marks and weak abdominal muscles after a year or more of giving birth.